MrBeast-Anirban/HTwitt-a-hadoop-based-platform-for-analysis-and-visualization-of-streaming-Reddit-data/README.md

-# HTwitt: a hadoop-based platform for analysis and visualization of streaming Reddit data
+# Hadoop-based platform for analysis and classification of streaming Reddit data

 ## Table of Contents
 - [Description](#description)